sofiawallq/awesome_aussies/README.md

 From what I know there are no unfixed bugs, but the flex-box features were the biggest challenge for the project.
 Also finding the right margins and size of the content for different devices to make the user experience comfortable proved to be the biggest challenge in this particular project – mainly because the feature consists of only texts and images.
 Some more interactive features with videos and maybe a quiz-section would have added some more value to the user, but the main focus of the page is to show that the basic structure and features of HTML and CSS have been implemented.

 ## Deployment

+The website was deployed using a hosting platform in the form of GitHub.
+The steps to deploy are as follows:
++ In the GitHub repository of the project, navigate to the Settings-tab
++ Select Pages in the left hand menu and in the Source drop-down menu select Deploy from a branch
++ In the Branch section below chose the main branch
++ When the main branch is selected the GitHub repository will automatically refresh and after a little while you will find the Deployed page on the right hand side with a detailed list of every updated deployment going forward.

 The link to the live project-site can be found here: https://sofiawallq.github.io/awesome_aussies/